It’s almost Fall which means it is time to start saving seeds for replanting in the Spring!

 - Germination Testing: A few weeks before you are ready to re-plant, do a germination test to make sure your seeds are still alive.
 Place about 10 seeds on a damp paper towel and place in an unclosed zip lock bag.
 Leave it at room temperature for a few days.

 - Count the number of seeds that have sprouted.
-You can find your germination rate by taking the number of seeds that sprouted divided by the number you started with; if 7 out of 10 grew, then the germination rate is 70 percent.
+You can find your germination rate by taking the number of seeds that sprouted divided by the number you started with.
+Example: if 7 out of 10 germonate, grew, then your germination rate is 70 percent.

-Seed saving is a beautiful part of the life cycle.
-To harvest seeds, the plant has to die first or you have to give up some edible fruit, but that sacrifice gives new life in the form of a seed.
+The seed saving aspect is a beautiful thing and part of nature cycle of life.
+To harvest seeds, the plant has to die first or you have to give up some edible fruit.
+Thereafter, that sacrifice pays off as it will give new life in the form of a seed.

-And I love that one plant from one tiny seed yields more than you could possibly use the next year.
-Fruit and vegetables are reproducing machines!
+What I love is that one plant from one tiny seed yields more than you could possibly use the next year.
+Fruit and vegetables are in some way like reproducing machines!